 Among many left–wing populists on NationStates, terms like SJW, regressive left, and, perhaps saddest of all, feminist have become shorthand articulations for everything I do not like—and then some.
 People use these designations, while rarely (if ever) defining them, and assuming that the people deciphering these postings will share the identical definitions as the original writers.
 One makes up, concocts, a meaning within one’s own mind.
 Words, in and of themselves, lack significance.
 Such jargons are merely convenient means to write or speak without ever saying anything.
 As an only recently awakened Autistic, new to the experiences of empathy and love, I adore these people and, what is more, deeply identify with them.

 Progressive activists may be sorely misguided.
 Their work, however, should never been disparaged.
 Such advocates of progressivism, with their admittedly nascent class consciousness, are sometimes excellent candidates to become revolutionaries.
-The theoretical praxis of constructing thought bridges from progressivism to libertarian Marxist communism can, in some situations, be a decidedly effective revolutionary tactic.
-Today, a mere one–dimensional “communism” has become disengaged in the struggle for universal emancipation from human oppression.
-Such a “communism” is not a communism at all.
+The theoretical praxis of constructing thought bridges from progressivism to libertarian Marxist communism can, in some situations, be a highly effective communist entry tactic.
+Today, a mere one–dimensional communism has become disengaged in the struggle for universal emancipation from human oppression.
+A counterfeit communism, indeed, betrays the Left.
 Genuine projects of liberation are ontologically incompatable with populist smear campaigns against feminists and SJWs.

 Anti–white racism, misandry, Islamophilia…